uasoft-indonesia/badaso/readme.md

 ## Backer

+For keep badaso up to date and keep support your awesome long-term project up to date.

-You need a badaso_license_key to running badaso software for only $1/month for unlimited projects ! (after we release the stable version)
+You need a badaso_license_key to running badaso for only $1/month for unlimited projects ! (after we release the stable version)

 But if you wanna support badaso more, we appreciate it so much and will keep badaso up to update and support your awesome long-term projects !